anerud/MonkeyMusicChallenge-Team-MusicMiners/README.md

 ####Traps

 In the agents perspective the traps are just as a song, album or playlist but worth 1.9 points.
 This means that an agent prefer picking up a trap over a song but an album over a trap.
 The agent's inventory is also limited to 1 trap.
 If the agent at any point happens to have a trap in the inventory AND (is in a tight space OR beside a user) the agent will place the trap.

+## Contact

+Any questions are welcome to sebastian.anerud@gmail.com.
+We are happy to discuss more details about our agent and the thoughts behind our solutions to the different problems!